shawntabrizi/substrate-collectables-workshop/steps/6/README.md

-# Pallet Events
+# FRAME System

-- TODO:
-	- Learn about events and how they are used
+- TODO: Learn about FRAME system and what it provides.
-	- Learn about `deposit_event` through `frame_system`